 Before you decide whether or not an emerald gemstone is the right choice for you, consider what the color represents and how durable it is.
 You want to ensure that every part of your engagement ring will last a lifetime, and that starts with your stone of choice.
 You should also consider if a lab grown emerald gem is right for you and how they differ from their mined counterparts.
-Once you take these essential aspects into consideration, you’ll be ready to continue your shopping journey for the absolute perfect engagement ring to wear before your wedding and every day after that.
+Once you take these essential aspects into consideration, you’ll be ready to continue your shopping journey for the absolute perfect simulated lab diamond engagement ring to wear before your wedding and every day after that.

 About Emerald Green Engagement Rings